 A Bill of Sale acts as a receipt for both parties.
 The seller can use it to prove that an item was sold to the purchaser "as-is", and the buyer can use it to prove that payment in full was given to the seller.
 It also provides a sale date to both parties, which can show when the responsibility of the item was transferred.
 Both the purchaser and the seller can use it as evidence of the price paid for tax purposes.

 When buying or selling property, a bill of sale template is a great way to certify that the transaction is being made.
 It is also a means of legally documenting the details of the transfer of property, as it will typically contain extensive information on the transferred item(s) along with the contact information of the buyer and seller.
 Furthermore, a bill of sale is a relatively simple form that could even be found through an Internet search engine.
 You do not need to be an attorney to create a bill of sale, and if you can locate a free bill of sale template online, you might spare yourself the expense of hiring an attorney or legal expert.

-snowmobile bill of sale form
+boat bill of sale form

-cat bill of sale form
+watercraft bill of sale form

-dog bill of sale form
+firearm bill of sale form